Locally Adaptive Federated Learning: Convergence analysis of FedSPS

 \subsection{Convergence of fully locally adaptive FedSPS}

 In this section we provide the convergence guarantees of FedSPS on sums of convex (or strongly convex) functions.
 We do not make any restriction on $\gamma_b$, and thus denote this as the fully locally adaptive setting that is of most interest to us.
+The primary theoretical challenge is extending the error-feedback framework (that originally works for equal stepsizes)~\citep{mania2017perturbed,StichK19delays} to work for fully un-coordinated local stepsizes, and we do this for the first time in our work.
 All proofs are provided in Appendix \ref{section:apx:all_fedsps_proofs}.

 \begin{theorem}[Convergence of FedSPS] Assume that Assumptions~\ref{asm:lsmooth} and \ref{asm:convex} hold and $c \geq 2\tau^2 $, then after $T$ iterations ($T/\tau$ communication rounds) of FedSPS (Algorithm~\ref{algo_fedavg}) it holds\\ \textbf{\mbox{(a) Convex case:}}